16th Punkinfiddle Family Festival

-- The Cider Donut Company will tempt with cider donuts and coffee.
+- The Cider Donut Company for tempting treats and coffee.

 Performers: We have been fortunate to welcome many talented musicians and storytellers to this event.
 If you are interested in performing at Punkinfiddle, please review this information first, then get in touch with us.

 Artisans: We work with specific artisans who are especially interested in demonstrating traditional skills.
 The focus is on education rather than sales.
 If you have a special skill that would be a good fit for Punkinfiddle, please call us at 207-646-4521 or email email@example.com.